 Every aircraft design process begins with this wing loading calculation.
 The wing loading is a parameter that affects several performance parameters of an aircraft, such as aircraft speed during take-off, landing, cruising, and stalling.
-The wing loading depends on only two factors, i.e., weight and surface area of wings, however, it also affects the turning performance and stability of an aircraft.
+The wing loading depends on only two factors, i.e., weight and projected area of wings, however, it also affects the turning performance and stability of an aircraft.
 Read on to understand what is wing loading and how to use the wing loading formula to get started with any aircraft design process.

 What is wing loading parameter?

-Wing loading is defined as the ratio of the weight of an aircraft and the surface area of its wings.
+Wing loading is defined as the ratio of the weight of an aircraft and the projected area of its wings.
 The weight here is usually assumed to be the gross weight or maximum take-off weight of the aircraft.
 The wing loading parameter

 WL is given by the equation:

 S are the weight of aircraft and wing area.
 In other words, wing loading can be defined as weight of aircraft per unit area of wing like surface density.
 Similarly, wing cube loading,